district09/robo-digipolis-helpers/README.md

   # Here you can specify the overrides per evironment.
 This example uses the
   # default regex matcher.
   environment_overrides:
-    # Here you can specify your overrides.
-The keys are the values to match
+    # List your overrides here.
-    # against the value of the specified environment variable, using the
+    # The keys will be matched against the value of `environment_env_var` via
-    # specified matcher.
-Since this example uses the regex matcher, we specified
+    # `environment_matcher`.
+    # The default properties use regexMatch and thus the keys here are PCRE
+    # regexes.
-    # a PCRE regular expression.
-The values can be anything under the `remote`
+    # The values per key can be anything set in `remote` and will override that
-    # key in this specification, and will override said setting for the matching
+    # setting.
-    # environment.
-Only the first match is used (top to bottom).
+    # Only the first match is used (top to bottom).
     ^qa:
       cleandir_limit: 3
     ^staging: